-The very basic idea with Shearography is to look at the test surface of the specimen with a shearography camera.
+The basic concept of Shearography is to examine the test surface of the specimen with a shearography camera.
 The camera records one interferometric photo of the surface.
-This photo can be thought of as a unique footprint of this surface, at this unloaded state, including surface roughness and shape.
+This photo can be thought of as a unique footprint of this surface at this unloaded state, including surface roughness and shape.

 To extract information about the difference between the two states, we subtract the two images and a shearogram is created.

-This sheaogram can be thought of as a topography of the surface, but only gradients (slopes) are measured, not absolute heights of the hills.
-Your defects will be seen as “hills” popping out of the plane.
+This shearogram can be thought of as a topography of the surface, but only gradients (slopes) are measured, not absolute heights of the hills.
+Defects will be seen as “hills” popping out of the plane.
 You can quantify the size of the defects (in plane size) by measuring how large your hills are.

 Speckle and Shearing

-When a surface is illuminated with a coherent laser light source a stochastic interference pattern is created.
-This ’speckle’ pattern is projected on a camera’s CCD chip.
+When a surface is illuminated with a coherent laser light source, a stochastic interference pattern is created.
+This “speckle” pattern is projected on a camera’s CCD chip.
 In contrast to ESPI (Electronic Speckle Pattern Interferometry) where the speckle is compared with a reference light path, Shearography uses a reference created by shearing the image of the test object to create a double image.
-This makes the method much less sensitive to external vibrations and noise, and you can measure without any need for a vibration damped table, - Shearography is made for field usage!
-The superposition of the double image, a shearogram, represents the surface of the test object in an unloaded state, (this image can be thought of as an interferometric foot print).
-By inducing a small strain in the material using thermal, pressure or mechanical loading, the material deforms.
-If the material has non-homogeneous properties, the deformation of the surface will not be uniform – more deformation at weak areas!
-A new shearogram is recorded in the now loaded state and is compared with the unloaded image.
-If a flaw is present it will be seen in this result as a small deformation.
+This makes the method much less sensitive to external vibrations and noise, and you can measure without any need for a vibration damped table, making Shearography ideal for field usage.

-The basic Shearography principle is to subtract two images (interferometric footprints) of a test object; before and after load.
-Thereafter the information (intensity) from those images are subtracted, and then the surface deformation can be displayed due to the speckle information.
+The basic Shearography principle is to subtract two images (interferometric footprints) of a test object, before and after load.
+The intensity information from those images is then subtracted, and the surface deformation can be displayed due to the speckle information.
 Surface roughness will be neglected ad-hoc in the subtraction process.